pytroll/pyspectral/doc/rad_definitions.rst

    >>> print([round(t, 8) for t in temp])
    [299.99998562, 301.00000518]

+This approach only works for monochromatic or very narrow bands for which the spectral response function is assumed to be constant.
+In reality, typical imager chanel are not that narrow and the spectral response function variies.
+Here it is not possible to un-concatenate planck and spectral response function.
+That makes the derivation of brightness temperature from radiance more complicated and more time consuming - in preparation or in execution.
+Depending on individual requirements, there is a bunch of feasible solutions:

+the following should be commented out...

 Provided the input is a central wavenumber or wavelength as defined above, this gives the brightness temperature calculation under the assumption of a linear